The Dome at America's Center: Renovations

 The Dome received a $30 million renovation in 2009, which replaced the scoreboards with LED video displays (one large in north end zone and one smaller in south end zone) and LED fascia boards around the bowl of the Dome.
 The renovations also added new premium areas (Bud Light Zone and Clarkson Jewelers Club).
 Some of the paint work in the Dome was lightened as well and painted in Rams colors (Blue, Gold, and White).
 In 2010, the Rams locker room was re-built and switched ends from the north end zone to the south end zone.
 For 2011, new HD monitors were installed throughout the Dome in place of the older screens at concession stands and other areas.

 Before the 2010 season, the Dome also received a new permanent turf surface.
 The surface, manufactured by AstroTurf, is AstroTurf's Magic Carpet II Conversion System, which features its GameDay 3D Synthetic Turf System.
 This system is similar to the original turf system that was in the Dome from 1995 to 2004 whereas it can be rolled up and stored underground in a pit at the Dome.
 The Dome used a FieldTurf brand surface from 2005 to 2009.

 The loss of the Rams (2012–2016)

 The Dome's primary problem throughout the years centered on a lease signed by the Rams when they came to St. Louis in 1995.
-For the first decade, the Dome was considered a fine facility, but eventually the Rams and city leaders became concerned with the Dome's long-term viability.
+For the first decade, the Dome was considered an adequate facility, but eventually the Rams and city leaders became concerned with the Dome's long-term viability.